andycroll/andycroll.com/_posts/2019/2019-11-03-github-actions-ci-for-rails-with-postgresql.md

 ## Why?

 There is a benefit to your tests being in the ‘same place’ as your code.
-There is no separate account to maintain, no separate service to bill, and no separate ‘team member management’.
+There is no separate account to maintain, no separate service to bill, and no separate team member administration.

-It's completely free for public, open source, repositories.
-There’s also a pretty generous free usage tier for private repositories, and pretty economical after that.
+GitHub completely free for public, open source, repositories.
+There’s also a pretty generous free tier for private repositories, and it is pretty economical after that.

-Github Actions can also be configured to do many tasks other than just running your tests: automatic image compression, other code checks, notifications to other systems, adding comments, making assignments, doing deployments, and more.
+It can also be configured to do many tasks other than just running your tests: automatic image compression, other code checks, notifications to other systems, adding comments, making assignments, doing deployments, and more.
 All you have to do is fight with the configuration. :-)

 ## Why not?

 Your testing infrastructure should, as much as possible, reflect your production environment to help catch subtle bugs.
-For me, at work for [CoverageBook](https://coveragebook.com) & [AnswerThePublic](https://answerthepublic.com), that means using Heroku’s [pipelines, CI and review apps](https://www.heroku.com/flow).
+For me, at work for [CoverageBook](https://coveragebook.com) & [AnswerThePublic](https://answerthepublic.com), that means using Heroku’s [pipelines, CI, and review apps](https://www.heroku.com/flow).

 You might think that increased centralisation of your development infrastructure at one company is a risk, or that a different CI provider might offer higher levels of service or configurability if you have specific needs.

 If you have a testing infrastructure that’s working well somewhere else, it probably isn’t worth the effort to move, although you could set up a parallel CI on GitHub to compare with your existing provider.

 ### Specific Ruby versions

-There’s an current issue with with the provided versions of Ruby.
+There’s an issue with with the provided versions of Ruby.
 GitHub only provides certain versions [in their architecture](https://help.github.com/en/github/automating-your-workflow-with-github-actions/software-in-virtual-environments-for-github-actions#ubuntu-1804-lts) (scroll down for compatible versions) and it seems, from [this comment](https://github.com/actions/setup-ruby/issues/14#issuecomment-524020179), that releasing new CI images when Ruby is updated isn’t a priority.

-You can manually install Ruby versions, but that’s yet another piece of configuration I haven’t got to yet...
+Here is a [version to manually install any Ruby version](/ruby/github-actions-ci-for-rails-with-specific-ruby-versions) using `rvm`.